Encore! Mt. Morris

 Other preferred criteria include:

-- Completion of at least 2 years of undergraduate study or professional experience as an artist.
+• 2 years of undergraduate study or professional experience as an artist using a variety of media.